tprasadtp/ubuntu-post-install/CONTRIBUTING.md

 Please create a seperate branch which does not have your edits in data directory.
 Please do not submit/add list unless it breaks the script.
 Apps and ppas are user preference and should be left to end user.

+## `data` directory

+Due to entry in .gitignore, all changes in *.list  files are ignored and the files in data directory are untracked.
+If you wish to keep track of them via git please remove the entry `*.list` from `.gitignore`.
+If you are planning to contribute code/script changes upstream, please consider creating a branch which keeps data files same as upstream.